adrianlardies/from-data-to-insight/README.md

 ### Challenges Addressed

-- **Data Integrity**: Our data comes from the previous project [Repository](https://github.com/adrianlardies/multi-asset-financial-analysis) ,  df_combined.CSV  [CSV](https://github.com/adrianlardies/from-data-to-insight/blob/main/df_combined.csv)
+- **Data Integrity**: Ensuring the consistency and accuracy of data transferred from the CSV to the database.
+Our data comes from the previous project [Repository](https://github.com/adrianlardies/multi-asset-financial-analysis)
 - **Efficient Queries**: Optimizing SQL queries for speed and accuracy, especially with large datasets.

 ## Key Questions Addressed